AllanT102/Heart-Disease-Classification-/README.md

-# Heart-Disease-Classification

-Worked alongside a group of 4 students to build an accurate model that predicts heart disease and learned about machine learning.
+### A heart disease clasification project built using R and the KNN algorithm